 Organic brain syndrome

-Organic brain syndrome (OBS) is a general term used to describe decreased mental function due to a medical disease, other than a psychiatric illness.
+Organic brain syndrome (OBS) is a general term that describes decreased mental function due to a medical disease other than a psychiatric illness.
 It is often used synonymously (but incorrectly) with dementia

 OBS; Organic mental disorder (OMS); Chronic organic brain syndrome

 Listed below are disorders associated with OBS.

 - Low oxygen in the body (hypoxia)

 - High carbon dioxide levels in the body (hypercapnia)

 Dementia due to metabolic causes

 - Any sudden onset (acute) or long-term (chronic) infection